We're here...for property tax inquiries.

 This site provides information about the Cook County Assessor's Office, which is responsible for assessing all properties in Cook County.
 You can use this site to look up the assessment and characteristics of your property as well as the other 1.8 million parcels of property in the county.
 This information can be used for appealing your properties assessed value online.
 It also contains information regarding property tax exemptions qualifications.

-Most Property Tax Exemptions will Automatically Renew
+Some Property Tax Exemptions will Automatically Renew

 To verify which exemptions were received last year, homeowners can visit the Cook County Property Tax Portal at cookcountypropertyinfo.com, enter their PIN and look under the exemption tab.